fossasia/eventyay-tickets/doc/developer/translating.rst

    :align: center

-New languages will be included in the next release if they cover at least 75% of pretalx, though we won't immediately remove languages that fall below this threshold.
+New languages will be included in the next release if they cover at least 75% of pretalx, though we won’t immediately remove languages that fall below this threshold.

 Translating pretalx